HowardHan99/codesignbot/docs/PROJECT_ARCHITECTURE.md

 3. **Configuration**:
    - `ConfigurationService` provides centralized access to application settings
    - Runtime configuration overrides are supported

+## Firebase Integration

+The project integrates with Firebase for several critical functions:

+1. **Firestore Database**:
+   - Stores agent memories in the `agent_memory` collection
+   - Stores knowledge documents in the `knowledge` collection
+   - Leverages vector search capabilities for semantic retrieval

+2. **Vector Search**:
+   - Implements dual-approach vector search with Admin SDK and Client SDK
+   - Provides fallback mechanisms for environments where vector search is unavailable
+   - Uses custom indexes for efficient similarity search

+3. **Authentication**:
+   - Uses Firebase authentication for service access
+   - Leverages Admin SDK for privileged operations

+For detailed information on the vector search implementation, see [VECTOR_SEARCH.md](./VECTOR_SEARCH.md).

 ## Error Handling Strategy